Monitoring Blackbox Implementations of Multiparty Session Protocols: Abstract

 \section{Abstract}

 We present a framework for the distributed monitoring of networks of components that coordinate by message-passing, following multiparty session protocols specified as global types.
 We improve over prior works by (i)~supporting components whose exact specification is unknown (``blackboxes'') and (ii)~covering protocols that cannot be analyzed by existing techniques.
 We first give a procedure for synthesizing monitors for blackboxes from global types, and precisely define when a blackbox correctly \emph{satisfies} its global type.
-Then, we prove that monitored blackboxes are \emph{sound} (they correctly follow the protocol) and \emph{transparent} (blackboxes with and without monitors are behaviorally equivalent).
+Then, we prove that monitored blackboxes are \emph{sound} (they correctly follow the protocol) and \emph{transparent} (blackboxes with and without monitors are behaviorally equivalent). \keywords{distributed monitoring \and message-passing \and concurrency \and multiparty session types }